 - Debt collection efforts with your original creditor

-- Debt collection with outside collection agency
+- Debt collection with an outside collection agency

-- Debt Purchasing and subsequent collection efforts
+- Debt buyers and subsequent collection efforts

 - Debt Settlement/Debt Negotiation